 The EOSCpilot project is supporting the first phase in the development of the EOSC.
 The project brings together stakeholders from research infrastructures and e-Infrastructure providers and will engage with funders and policy makers to propose and trial EOSC’s governance framework.

-The project has already selected 10 science demonstrators functioning as high-profile pilots that integrate services and infrastructures to show interoperability and its benefits in a number of scientific domains: earth sciences, high-energy physics, social sciences, life sciences, physics and astronomy.
+The project has already selected over 10 science demonstrators functioning as high-profile pilots that integrate services and infrastructures to show interoperability and its benefits in a number of scientific domains: earth sciences, high-energy physics, social sciences, life sciences, physics and astronomy.

 The EOSC-hub project

 The EOSC-hub project‘s kick-off is January 2018.
 The scope of EOSC-hub is to create the integration and service management structure of the European Open Science Cloud.